MOOCs, An Opportunity for Equality?

 4. Outcome Differences

 Similarly, Goglio (2022) and Rulinawaty et al. (2024) built a common ground between the two nations.
 Outstanding MOOC learners may apply the information they have gained to better advance their professional and individual development.
 This platform promotes lifelong learning and skill growth.
-While there are difficulties, MOOCs in both countries seek to improve access to knowledge by offering good-quality educational materials available to more learners (Darmawaskita & McDaniel, 2021; Firmansyah & Timmis, 2016; Goglio, 2022; Rulinawaty et al., 2024).
+While there are difficulties, MOOCs in both countries seek to improve access to knowledge by offering good-quality educational materials to more learners (Darmawaskita & McDaniel, 2021; Firmansyah & Timmis, 2016; Goglio, 2022; Rulinawaty et al., 2024).
 It may assist in reducing inequality in education, although the effect differs based on the circumstances in the area.

 Conclusion